Jess Greene

 Jessica Alysse Greene is an Australian politician.
 She was elected as a member for the Labor Party in the Division of Bass in the Tasmanian House of Assembly at the 2025 state election.
-Prior to this she was a deputy mayor of West Tamar Council elected in 2022 after first becoming a councilor in 2020 in a recount following another councilors resignation.
+Prior to this she was a deputy mayor of West Tamar Council elected in 2022 after first becoming a councillor in 2020 in a recount following another councillors resignation.